DataDog/datadog-agent/pkg/ebpf/README.md

 ## Development

-`make nettop` will run a small testing program which periodically prints statistics about TCP/UDP traffic inside the VM.
+`make nettop` will run a small testing program which periodically prints statistics about TCP/UDP traffic.